The School Of Alberta Ballet Professional Division

 Health Insurance Policy

 Students from outside Canada are required to carry health insurance.
 International students, however, may also be eligible for Alberta Health Care Insurance Program (AHCIP) coverage.
-Students need to complete the application for AHCIP coverage, which can be found here.
+Students need to complete the application for AHCIP coverage.
 Students under 18 years of age must be added to the AHCIP account of a custodian.
 Students who have a 12 month Study Permit (valid for an Alberta educational institute) and who will reside in Alberta for 12 months or more are eligible for AHCIP coverage.
 Students with Study Permits valid for more than 3 months, but less than 12 months, may be eligible for AHCIP coverage if their application is accompanied by a letter from the student confirming their intent to reside in Alberta for at least 12 months.
 If the application is received within 3 months of entry into Alberta, coverage is effective on the date of either entry into Alberta or the date signed on the Study Permit, whichever is later.